therealnicoroshi/modlist/README.md

 # Installation:
   ## Pre-install:
 1. Install a fresh copy of Skyrim AE from Steam version 1.6.1170
-2. Install the Creation Kit from Steam
+2. Install the Creation Kit from Steam for Skyrim Anniversary Edition
 3. Launch the game once from Steam and at the prompt download all CC Content from the full version of AE.
 4. Start new game and after hearing  "So you're finally awake" open console (~) and type QQQ then press enter to quit out.